-The intangible assets represent the fair value of the rights for the purchase, transmission, sweetening and sale of gas and related products acquired by the Company through its shareholdings in SajGas, UGTC and CNGCL.
+Intangible assets include AED 3,140 million which represent the fair value of the rights for the purchase, transmission, sweetening and sale of gas and related products acquired by the Company through its shareholdings in SajGas, UGTC and CNGCL.
 The fair value of the rights acquired was determined by reference to valuation exercises undertaken by professionally qualified independent third parties based on the expected future cash flows arising from the underlying contractual relationships.
 The intangible assets are being amortised over 25 years from the date of commencement of commercial activity in accordance with the terms of the contracts to which they relate.
 Commercial activity has not yet commenced.
 The ultimate supplier of gas is currently in the process of completing the construction of its side of the required facilities.
-This is expected to be accomplished by third quarter 2007.
+This is expected to be accomplished by the end of 2007 with gas supplies commencing shortly thereafter.

 In accordance with the IAS 36 requirement in respect of intangible assets not yet available for use, management has undertaken an impairment review of the intangible assets.
 Management has reviewed the progress on the construction of the required facilities by the ultimate gas supplier and the various inputs into the original valuation model.
-Management believes that construction is now fairly well advanced and should be completed by the third quarter of 2007 with gas supplies commencing shortly thereafter.
-Management further believes that the inputs into the original valuation model have not significantly changed so as to require a formal calculation of the recoverable amount of the intangible assets.
+Management believes that construction is now fairly well advanced.
+Management believes that the inputs into the original valuation model have not significantly changed so as to require a formal calculation of the recoverable amount of the intangible assets.